-Applicants must clearly designate in their application narratives the RMA Region where educational activities will be conducted and the specific groups of producers within the region that the applicant intends to reach through the project.
+Applicants must clearly designate the RMA Region where educational activities will be conducted in their application narrative (Form RME-1) and in block 15 of the SF-424 form.

+Applications without this designation will be rejected.
 Priority will be given to producers of Priority Commodities.

 Applicants proposing to conduct educational activities in more than one RMA Region must submit a separate application for each RMA Region.

 Single applications proposing to conduct educational activities in more than one RMA Region will be rejected.